sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Distinct from Class Inheritance, where an object inherits properties from an object assigned to it.

 <h3>Constructors</h3>
+- The 'new' keyword signify's the use of a constructor
+- 'instanceof' can be used to determine if the variable is an instance of a constructor i.e. var a = new Person(); if(a instanceof Person){//Will run}

 <h3>Debugging</h3>
 - console.log() - Used to output values to the console window.